Zerocchi/jikan.rb/README.md

 # Jikan.rb

 This is a thin Ruby wrapper for [jikan.me](http://jikan.me) inspired by [JikanPy](https://github.com/AWConant/jikanpy).
-This is pretty much work in progress and by any means not to be used in production.
-Documentation will be updated as the work progresses.
+For more information, please refer to [Jikan.ME documentation](https://jikan.me/docs).

 ## Installation